Select one or more measures using the topic list or the search engine.

 The measure category is a means to group related measures.
 Typical measure categories include:

 These columns represent the descriptive statistics for the data set of the measure for the selected peer group.
-The "Low", "Mid", and "High" terms refer to the quartile boundaries within the data set, specifically the 25th, 50th, and 75th percentile values.
-A value at the "mid" level means that 50% of the values in the sample lie below the stated value, and 50% of the values in the sample lie above the stated value.
+The "25th", "Median", and "75th" terms refer to the quartile boundaries within the data set, specifically the 25th, 50th, and 75th percentile values.
+A value at the "median" level means that 50% of the values in the sample are less than or equal to the stated value, and 50% of the values in the sample are greater than or equal to the stated value.
 A value at the “25th” level means that 25% of the values in the sample are less than or equal to the stated value, and 75% of the values in the sample are greater than or equal to the stated value.
 A value at the “75th” level means that 75% of the values in the sample are less than or equal to the stated value, and 25% of the values in the sample are greater than or equal to the stated value.

 The sample size refers to the number of observations APQC has collected and validated for this specific performance measure and peer group combination.

 APQC offers four peer types: All Companies, Region, Revenue, and Industry.